kkuba91/uModbus/README.md

 mb2 = uModBus()
 mb2.TCP_Init(ip="127.0.0.1", id=22, master=False)  # test on local
 ```
-Script above uses socker listen() -> accept() functions, so they are called syncronous.
+Script above uses socket listen() -> accept() functions, so they are called synchronous.

 Data inside modbus object should change independent (by asynchronous functions) in best way.
 But here for testing purpose everything works synchronously.